Visits to campus

 - For individuals, families or small groups, we currently have a regular (ticketed) Open Saturday on the third weekend of every month, where staff will be on hand to guide you through our latest exhibition and offer tours across the Wellcome Genome Campus.
 We also host open evenings and other campus based events, the latest details of which can always be found on our Events page.

-2. Pre-bookable visits for community and school groups
+2. Pre-bookable visits for school groups

 While we can't guarantee specific dates can always be accommodated we'll do our best to be as inclusive as possible.